 Our platform is web-based and can be accessed on any device with an internet connection.
 Teachers can create student accounts, assign lessons and projects, and monitor progress and performance.
 Students can complete lessons and projects at their own pace and receive feedback and support from their teacher or our online community of coding educators.

-A pathway is a series of courses in a field of education (e.g. robotics) that introduce students to the field and then progressively educates them in that field.
+A digital skill pathway is a collection of courses within a particular field of study, such as robotics, that provides students with an introduction to the field and gradually expands their knowledge and skills in that area.

 Our platform is web-based and can be accessed on any device with an internet connection.
 We recommend using a modern web browser, such as Google Chrome, Mozilla Firefox, or Safari, for the best experience.
 No additional software or hardware is required to use our platform.